GRU (Russian Federation): Organizational structure

+Since 1977, the director of the Intelligence Directorate of the Main Staff of the Russian Navy has also typically been the deputy director of the GRU.
+The Navy Intelligence Directorate was made subordinate to the fifth directorate of the GRU.

 1997 organization

 The GRU is organized into numerous directorates, directions, and sections.
 According to the data available in open sources in 1997, the structure of the Main Directorate consists of at least 12 known directorates and several other auxiliary departments.